Keyboards were absolutely revolutionary for interfacing with a computer, but lacked finesse.

 For one, keyboards are unruly because they can’t easily identify things on a map.
 Though the arrow keys can be useful, they don’t detect analog input.

 Joysticks had been around for a while, but weren’t always reliable or precise.
-A joystick goes back to a center after using it, or without a spring sits at an odd angle.
-Either way is awkward for fine-tuning.
-Games demonstrate this evidence: first-person shooters are easier to play with a keyboard and mouse than with a gamepad.
+A joystick goes back to a center after using it, or will sit at an odd angle without a spring.
+Either way is awkward for fine-tuned actions.
+Games demonstrate this evidence: first-person shooters are easier to play with a keyboard and mouse than with a game pad.

 A trackball’s most frequent drawback is bumping the ball when moving your hand to make a selection.
-There were many workarounds for the problem, but someone hacked a solution in the 1960’s by inverting the X and Y rollers to roll on a surface instead.
-It was called a “mouse” because the cabling from the bottom of the early machines look a lot like one.
+There were many workarounds for the problem, but someone hacked a solution in the 1960s by inverting the X and Y rollers to roll on a surface instead.
+It was called a “mouse” because the cabling from the bottom of the early machines looked a lot like one.

-Once the graphical user interface started adapting to the mouse, it became the standard, and operating systems started making the mouse a default peripheral.
+Once the graphical user interface started adapting to the mouse, it became the standard, and operating systems started making the mouse a default peripheral with the presumption of a cursor.
 By the time Microsoft Windows came around, operating systems expected the computer to have a mouse.

 Absolute vs. Relative